VandhanaLude/ISEC6000-SecureDevOps-21322895-A1/README.md

 ## Configuration

 Update environment variables and configuration files as needed for your deployment.
 Refer to `backend.env`, `common.env`, and ConfigMap files for specific configuration settings.

+## Convert a Docker Compose file to Kubernetes manifests and output to the current directory
+kompose convert -f docker-compose.yml